Unreal Estate Reviews

 Unreal Estate is a flat fee MLS listing service platform that offers for sale by owner (FSBO) services in 28 states and Washington, DC.
 It serves five more states through its subsidiaries, including US Realty.

-Unreal Estate's three flat fee service plans — Basic, Deluxe, and Premium — range from $99–$249.
-It also has a Starter plan, where you pay a percentage of the home sale price once your house sells.
+Unreal Estate's four flat fee service plans — Starter, Basic, Deluxe, and Premium — range from $99 to $449 upfront.
+Regardless of the plan, you'll also pay 0.5% of the home's final sale price at closing.

 Unreal Estate reviews